karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## defer: Making things happen at end of scope

 Sometimes you want code to be run at the end of the current scope.
-For example, perhaps you have a proc that loads an image, does some processing of it and outputs a new image based on that (here I use some procs from raylib, but just image that they are any procs that load/unload images):
+For example, perhaps you have a proc that loads an image, does some processing of it and outputs a new image based on that (here I use some procs from raylib, but just imagine that they are any procs that load/unload images):

 ```C
 import rl "vendor:raylib"